Dangujba/TeleOTP/README.md

 // Instantiate the TeleOTP class
 $teleOtp = new TeleOTP('YOUR_API_TOKEN');

-// Example function to send OTP
-$teleOtp->sendOTP('PHONE_NUMBER'); // Provide the phone number to send OTP to e.g +2341234567

 // Set code i.e your otp instead of letting telegram to generate it for you
 $teleOtp->setCode('666666');